Do You Know How to Hook Your Audience with Your Blog Post Introduction?

 The average web content reader will only read about 20% of your blog post.
 And if you don't grab your reader's attention within the first few sentences, they might read even less than that.
-One of the first keys to writing quality content is writing a quality introduction to your article.
+One of the first keys to writing quality content is writing a quality blog post introduction to your article.
 You need to hook your reader at the beginning to get them to stick around, check out your entire blog post, click through to your call to action, and potentially become a customer.

 Your hook can be as short as a single sentence or as long as a paragraph and is designed to immediately grab the attention of your reader and make them want to read your entire blog post.
 There are a few different types of hooks you could use.